Dallas/Fort Worth BLUES ARTISTS

 Joe Coronado and the Texas Beat (one CD, JSP) interview

-Count Blue (one CD self released) website photo photo
+Count Blue (one CD self released) photo photo

 Dempsey Crenshaw (DC and the Capitols) (one CD self released) website photo